 You just love to feel bad about yourself and wallow in self-pity by constantly placing yourself against someone else with a totally different personality.
 You can’t compare apples with oranges.
 But still you do and end up feeling miserable.

 When you start comparing yourself and make it a dominant mode of functioning in the society, that’s when the real problem arises.
 Comparison as such for noble causes isn’t a bad thing.

 When you see someone being kind-hearted to others and you want to emulate that quality, go ahead.
 But when you see someone being the centre of attention in a group of peers and you feel bad for not being the same, that is what isn’t really called for.

 If your comparison standards help you make a better person or enhance your already existing virtues, then it’s good you look upto others and learn from them.

 What happens when you compare ?

 You either feel superior or inferior when you see yourself with respect to others.
 It never serves a useful purpose.

-Either way your sense of worth is dependent on others’ happiness and what they have in life hat you don’t.
+Either way your sense of worth is dependent on others’ happiness and what they have in life that you don’t.
 Sometimes you don’t realise the meaning of being happy with what you have.

-There is a story of a crooked tree in a forest which keeps cribbing that it doesn’t look tall like the other trees.
-Once a woodcutter comes and chops all trees except the crooked tree as it’s out of shape and not erect like the others.
+There is a story of a crooked tree in a forest which keeps cribbing that it doesn’t look tall and straight like the other trees.
+Once a woodcutter comes and chops all trees except the crooked tree as it’s out of shape and not erect like the rest.

 Then the crooked tree realises how lucky it is and has been spared because of the same reason it pitied itself.